Stiivi/Holon/Sources/Holon/Documentation.docc/GraphCore.md

 # Graph

-Collection of nodes and links.
+Collection of nodes and edges.

 ## Overview

 Graph is an object that represents a mutable oriented labelled graph structure.
-It is composed of nodes and links between the nodes.
+It is composed of nodes and edges between the nodes.
 Graph and associated structures are the core of the Holon library.

 ## Topics